 To limit possible community transmission of the coronavirus, guidance from New Hampshire’s Department of Health and Human Services advises travelers from outside of the New England States to self-quarantine for 14 days upon arrival in New Hampshire.
-In accord with this guidance, the New Hampshire Supreme Court has issued an order [link to order] that will require people who have traveled from outside of New England to complete the 14-day self-quarantine period before they enter a courthouses.
+In accord with this guidance, the New Hampshire Supreme Court has issued an order that will require people who have traveled from outside of New England to complete the 14-day self-quarantine period before they enter a courthouses.

 Litigants and lawyers are advised to plan ahead to comply with this requirement, both for themselves and for anyone they intend to have attend, or testify during, a live proceeding.
 As justice requires, the Presiding Judge can pre-approve requested exceptions to this requirement, consistent with current public-health guidelines for limiting contagion risk, such as social distancing measures and limitations on the amount of time that a person is in the courthouse.

 How do I access court services without coming to the courthouse?

 To access other courthouse services remotely, call the court’s Information Center at 1-855-212-1234.
 Or see: